-Available in over 150 countries, and with more than 800 million monthly active users, TikTok is one of the most popular platforms in 2020 among young people and not only.
+Available in over 150 countries, and with more than 800 million monthly active users, TikTok was one of the most popular platforms in 2020 among young people and not only, and I'm sure this will remain in 2021.

 If your brand's audience includes anyone between the ages of 13 and 35, you should be creating TikTok content right now.